zahrahasti/palette/README.md

 ## Usage
-- Copy Colored Code:
+- Copy Color Code:Copy color code and paste it and use it.
 - Selecting Colors: Use the color picker or predefined palettes to choose colors.
-- Creating Palettes: Click on the "New Palette" button in Create section
+- Creating Palettes: Click on the "New Palette" button in Create section.
-- Save Your Favorite Palette:Click on like button and it saves them on the Collection section
+- Save Your Favorite Palette:Click on like button and it saves them on the Collection section.
-- Scroll To Top Of The Page:Click on the up arrow and scroll to top
+- Scroll To Top Of The Page:Click on the up arrow and scroll to top.
 - Saving and Exporting: Save your custom palette by providing a name.
-You can export the palette as a JSON file, CSS code, or SCSS code.

 ## Technologies Used

 - HTML